 Today, some goods don’t go into stock at all and move purely through what’s known as the cross-docking process.

 In a cross-docking scenario, the warehouse, or distribution center, serves as the “hub” in a hub-and-spoke model.
 Received goods are quickly sorted, processed, and placed onto trucks bound for different destinations.
-Companies are effectively reducing both inventory and material handling.
+Companies are effectively reducing both inventory and warehouse material handling.

 What Does A Cross-Docking Operation Consist Of?